Currently in :

 What expenses are tax deductible?

 Running a business can be expensive and the costs can seem endless.
 But certain business expenses are tax deductible, meaning you can deduct the amount for the expense from the overall taxable income you had for the year.
-The IRS has a list of tax deductibles items that can help you lower your taxable income.
+The IRS has a list of tax deductible items that can help you lower your taxable income.
 But before you look at any of the many conditions for each category of deductible business expense, the IRS requires that each expense be ordinary, necessary and reasonable, in order for it to be considered tax-deductible.
 And, the expense needs to benefit your business by helping increase profit.

 Home office deduction